cxdxn1/or1on/README.md

 # or1on
-IOSurface kernel exploit for iOS 14.
+IOSurface kernel exploit for iOS 14 on arm64 SoCs.
 Uses felix-pb's physpuppet PUAF vulnerability.

 iOS 15+ support is possible, but the kernel base finding method will have to be changed.